davidedc/P5Nitro/Readme.md

 How does it work
 ----------------
 P5Nitro translates your sketches into Haxe source files.
-The haxe compiler then translates the haxe files into c++.
+The haxe compiler then translates the haxe files into VM bytecode (called Neko) and c++.
 Your favorite compiler then creates native code.

 Current state of affairs
 ------------------------